buildingSMART/BCF-XML/Documentation/README.md

 The `Components` element contains the following properties.
 * `Selection` to list components of interest
 * `Visibility` to describe which component is visible and which isn't
+* `Translucency` to describe which component is translucent and which isn't
 * `Coloring` to convey coloring options for displaying components

 #### Selection